sonamdo/Rectangles/README.md

 - If the rectangles are adjacent and the type
 - Whether or not they are contained
 - Do they intersect, and at what points

+___

+Java 2D API used for drawing lines and checking intersections.

+Junit used for unit testing.

+In development: will use Java 2D for graphical representation of two rectangles